• Skip to primary navigation

 While public schools offer these beauties, here are some things you may not like about public schools:

-• The class size at public schools is fairly large and this may limit the amount of personal attention your child gets from the teachers.
+• The class size at public schools is relatively large, which may limit the personal attention your child gets from the teachers.

 • Government funding for creative and extra-curricular programs at public schools may not support some areas vital to your kid’s development.

-• Public schools are largely criticized for focusing on teaching their students to pass standardized tests rather than on more holistic education.
+• Public schools are primarily criticized for focusing on teaching their students to pass standardized tests rather than on more holistic education.

-• With its one-size-fits-all kind of academic curriculum, public schools do not always offer programs for students who are academically advanced or who have learning challenges.
+• With its one-size-fits-all academic curriculum, public schools do not always offer programs for academically advanced students or those with learning challenges.

-Are you really thinking about Online High School Diploma?
+Do you think about Online High School Diploma?
 Here’s All You Need To Know About Online High School Diplomas

 Pros of Charter Schools

-If the cons of public schools are too weighty for you to choose it for your kids, here are some good features your kid may enjoy at charter schools:
+If the cons of public schools are too weighty for you to choose it for your kids, here are some excellent features your kid may enjoy at charter schools:

 • The small class size of charter schools ensures that your kid gets the individual attention he needs from his teachers to develop fast.

-• With its curriculum flexibility, charter schools can easily provide your kid with a unique way of learning that will suit his/her abilities.
+• With its curriculum flexibility, charter schools can quickly provide your kid with a unique way of learning that will suit his/her abilities.

-• Despite the fact that some charter schools do not require teachers to be certified, charter schools attract qualified teachers nonetheless.
+• Even though some charter schools do not require teachers to be certified, charter schools attract qualified teachers nonetheless.

-• Because the class size is small and the teachers grow a personal relationship with the kids, there are fewer discipline problems in charter schools.
+• Because the class size is small and the teachers grow a personal relationship with the kids, charter schools have fewer discipline problems.

 Cons of Charter School